Tuesday, 6 November 2012

 From Bridal Veil Falls, it was just a short drive to the Yosemite Park summit where the Visitor Center and The Village Store were located.
 There was even a restaurant.
 And yes, the Village Store sold their souvenirs as well as Gilroy's garlicky ones.

 As we sat in the restaurant to perk ourselves up with coffee and a light meal, we learnt more about Yosemite Park itself and its famous sites from some tourist brochures we'd picked up from a rack.
-According to these write-ups, there are quite a few giant 'domes' - giant bald outcrops that look as if a piece of rock has been cleaved in two.
+According to these write-ups, there were quite a few giant 'domes', i.e. giant bald outcrops that look as if a piece of rock has been cleaved in two.
 As a result, sheer 90-degree cliffs formed.
-They rise skywards for a few hundred metres and are thus popular with rock wall climbers and movie producers alike.
-I believe an opening scene from a Star Trek movie was filmed in one of these locations.
-(The Wrath of Khan?)
+They rise skywards for a few hundred metres at least and are thus popular with rock wall climbers and movie producers alike.
+I believe the opening scene from Star Trek movie, The Wrath of Khan, was filmed there.

-Another attraction the brochures said to not miss are the waterfalls at Yosemite.
-These often issue forth from fissures and cracks high in the granite faces of the mountain to plummet spectacularly to pools below.
-As a matter of fact, Yosemite has some of the tallest waterfalls in North America - Bridal Veil Falls included.
+Another attraction the brochures said to not miss were the waterfalls at Yosemite.
+These often issued forth from fissures and cracks high in the granite faces of the mountain; they then plummet spectacularly to pools below.
+As a matter of fact, Yosemite do have some of the tallest waterfalls in North America - Bridal Veil Falls included.
 In Native American language, the Falls are called Spirit of the Puffing Wind. well, whatever that means!

 The last attraction and probably the reason why most folks go to Yosemite are the many hiking trails there.
-These snake about Yosemite and the Sierra mountain range in which it sits.
-The trails total some 840 miles (1351 km).
-The John Muir one being the most popular.
+These snake about Yosemite and the Sierra mountain range.
+The trails total some 840 miles (1351 km), the John Muir one being the most popular.

-What's most disheartening was that all the pictures in the brochures seemed to have been taken in summer, where everything would be bright, brilliant and in glorious colour.
-So, summer was probably the best time to visit the park.
-Also, looking around the Visitor Center building, we came to realize that Yosemite Park was very popular with schools and families, and that many would make advanced bookings to be able to camp or stay there!
+What's most disheartening was that all the pictures in the brochures seemed to have been taken in summer, where everything looked bright, brilliant, and in glorious colour.
+So summer was probably the best time to visit the park.
+Also, looking around the Visitor Center building, we came to realize that Yosemite Park was a very popular destination with schools and families, and that many would make advanced bookings to be able to camp or stay up there!
 And there we were at Yosemite Park on a whim!!!

 No wonder we arrived late and missed seeing Bridal Veil Falls in all its full gushing glory like that seen in the brochure.